rethinkdb/www/_posts/2015-08-21-temperature-sensors-and-a-side-of-pi.md

 <img width="100%" style="float:left;" src="http://i.imgur.com/qXcXsA9.gif">

+{% caption %}
-<center style="padding-top:10px;padding-bottom:10px">You too can finish your project this fast!</center>
+You too can finish your project this fast!
+{% endcaption %}

 After my sensor arrived, I realized the three cables coming from the sensor couldn't be directly connected to the Raspberry Pi as the GPIO pins are just